Henrietta Bowden-Jones

-Professor Henrietta Bowden-Jones OBE (born 27 April 1964) is a medical doctor, Psychiatrist, Honorary Professor at University College London and Honorary Senior Visiting Fellow, Dept of Psychiatry at Cambridge University.
+Henrietta Bowden-Jones OBE (born 27 April 1964) is a medical doctor, psychiatrist, honorary professor at University College London and honorary senior visiting fellow, Department of Psychiatry at Cambridge University.

-In 2008 she founded and became Director of the National Problem Gambling Clinic, the first centre to treat gambling disorder.
+In 2008 she founded and became director of the National Problem Gambling Clinic, the first centre to treat gambling disorder.
 This clinic remained the only centre of its kind for 12 years and has been inundated by thousands of referrals since its opening in 2008.
 Now it holds an extensive national database on pathological gambling.